OP-Engineering/op-sqlite/README.md

 </div>
 <br />

-OP SQLite embeds the latest version of SQLite and provides a low-level (JSI-backed) API to execute SQL queries.
+OP SQLite embeds the latest version of SQLite and provides a low-level API to execute SQL queries.

 **Current SQLite version: 3.44.0**

-Created by [@ospfranco](https://twitter.com/ospfranco).
-Also created `react-native-quick-sqlite`, this is the next version.
-You can expect a new version once Static Hermes is out.

-**Please consider Sponsoring**, none of this work is for free.
+Created by [@ospfranco](https://twitter.com/ospfranco). **Please consider Sponsoring**, none of this work is for free.
 I pay for it with my time and knowledge.
 If you are a company in need of help with your React Native/React apps feel free to reach out.
 I also do a lot of C++ and nowadays Rust.

-## Coming up

-I will gladly review bug fixes, but in order for me to continue support and add new features, I ask you to sponsor me.
-Some of the things that can still be done to make this package faster and more complete:

-- Prepared statements
-- Inlining functions
-- Batching queries
-- Update hook

 ## Benchmarks